ArdeleanRichard/Autoencoders-in-Spike-Sorting/README.md

 # Contact
-If you have any questions about SBM, feel free to contact me.
+If you have any questions, feel free to contact me.
 (Email: ardeleaneugenrichard@gmail.com)